This is my second write-up on Facebook architecture. In the first, I covered the databases, the persistence tech used @Facebook.

 Besides this Facebook created a Messenger Sync Protocol that cut down the non-media data usage by 40%.
 This reduced the congestion on their network, getting rid of errors happening due to that.

-The engineering team at Facebook wrote a service called Iris, which enables the message updates to be organized in an ordered queue.
+The engineering team at Facebook wrote a service called Iris, which enables message updates to be organized in an ordered queue.

 The queue has different pointers to it which help track the message updates that have been read by the user & the ones still pending.